Antimortine/epet-theory/manuscript/05_argumentation.md

 *   **Buddhist concepts:** This view aligns with understanding the phenomenal qualities associated with ***Vedanā*** (valence) and ***Saññā*** (recognition) as characteristics of the dependently arisen (**Paṭiccasamuppāda**) process of experience itself.

+Furthermore, EPET's framework can generate specific predictions regarding existing experimental paradigms.
+For instance, studies using Transcranial Magnetic Stimulation (TMS) to temporarily disrupt activity in nodes of the Default Mode Network (DMN) [@northoffSelfreferentialProcessingOur2006; @raichleBrainsDefaultMode2015] should, according to EPET's Thesis 2.3, specifically impair tasks requiring stable predictive self-modeling (e.g., judgments about personality traits, autobiographical memory coherence, or agency attribution) to a greater extent than tasks relying on external sensory processing.
+The magnitude of this impairment should correlate with TMS parameters influencing the disruption of predictive model stability within the DMN.
+Such targeted predictions allow for further empirical validation or refinement of EPET using established methodologies.

 **5.3.2.
 Dimensions of Qualia (Specificity, Intensity, Valence):**
 Mapping phenomenal dimensions to process parameters is plausible.
 *   **Scientific data:** Specificity correlates with activity patterns/locations; intensity often correlates with signal amplitude/synchrony/precision; valence strongly correlates with activity in interoceptive and limbic networks involved in evaluating bodily states and relevance.
 [Further specific references could strengthen this, but the general correlations are established].